wp-plugins/social-media-feather/readme.txt

 This shortcode will create a list of social sharing buttons to share content on your site using the "Wheel" icons skin:
 `[feather_share skin="wheel"]`

-This shortcode will create a list of social media sharing buttons to share content on your site using the "Wheel" icons skin with a size of 64 pixels:
+This shortcode will create a list of social media sharing buttons to share content on your site using the default icon skin with a size of 64 pixels:
-`[feather_share skin="wheel" size="64"]`
+`[feather_share size="64"]`

+You can combine all the parameters above to customize the look, for instance using the "Wheel" icon skin at a size of 64 pixels and only showing Google+, Twitter and Facebook, in that specific order:
+`[feather_share skin="wheel" size="64" show="google_plus, twitter, facebook" hide="reddit, pinterest, linkedin, tumblr, mail"]`

 The next shortcode will create a list of social following buttons that allow visitors to follow you:
 `[feather_follow]`